dylanaraps/neofetch/README.md

+    --xoffset px           How close the image will be to the left edge of the window
+                           NOTE: This only works with w3m
+    --yoffset px           How close the image will be to the top edge of the window
+                           NOTE: This only works with w3m
-    --xoffset px           How close the image will be to the left edge of the window --yoffset px           How close the image will be to the top edge of the window --gap num              Gap between image and text right side to the top edge of the window
+    --gap num              Gap between image and text right side to the top edge of the window
                            NOTE: --gap can take a negative value which will